TimoGuy/ewu_oct_2023_gamejam/README.md

     - [ ] Press any key to continue to Phase 1.

+## Things to do if I have time before the deadline.

+- [ ] Have text selection boxes be the same width (max) and then center the text.
+- [ ] Change text boxes to be zelda style.

 ## Action Items for Otomege part of Game.

 - [x] Blur out background of 3d game.
 - [x] Show UI for selecting 3 buttons for answers and then a textbox for what the other says.

+How do we handle if a contestant other than the player gets a date success?
+    GAME OVER, you LOSE, type deal.
+How do we handle if there are no more places to uncover or <# of dates?
+    This will not happen.
+When you reset to Phase 1, the whole entire room gets reset and everything is covered up again.